nfredrik/mickarucken/README.md

 # The code

-# Explain your code!
-Transmitting the data / connectivity
-How is the data transmitted to the internet or local server?
-Describe the package format.
-All the different steps that are needed in getting the data to your end-point.
-Explain both the code and choice of wireless protocols.

 The file structure of the project it's simple.
 There is a ***main** function and number of files that provides functionality to support the ***main** function.